 The hospital has automated medication dispensing machines located in the larger departments, all linked with the electronic medical record system.
 This allows nursing to sign into a med-station, pick their patient with an identifying account number and select from a list of medications that have been specifically ordered for that patient and reviewed by a pharmacist.
 All medications are bar-coded and scanned at the patient’s bedside, along with the patient’s ID bracelet, before the patient receives a medication.
 The system alerts pharmacy and nursing to any patient allergies or interactions prior to any medications being given.

 The pharmacy serves inpatients in the Medical/Surgical, Special Care Unit and Obstetrics, Emergency Department patients, surgical patients, and Emergency Medical Services (ambulance) patients.

-The pharmacy services nine Mayo Regional Hospital Rural Health Centers physician offices in Dover-Foxcroft, Dexter, Guilford, Milo, and Corinth.
+The pharmacy services nine Mayo Regional Hospital Rural Health Clinics physician offices in Dover-Foxcroft, Dexter, Guilford, Milo, and Corinth.
 It also supplies medications to hospital outpatient departments such as cardiopulmonary, diabetes & nutrition, Heartwise, oncology, radiology, rehabilitation services and WorkWISE.